 Read More: The Many Benefits of Resistance Training

-A Week Of Cardio Training:
+A Week Of The Perfect Cardio Workout Plan:

 Hopefully at this point you recognize the value in utilizing cardio in your routine, so let's get into the structure of what a sample week of resistance training and cardiovascular training can look like.
 Below I have listed two possible workout splits for you to use.
 One is a three day routine, and the second is a five day routine.